Mulled wine, Christmas cheer precedes carnage in Berlin

-BERLIN (Reuters) - The Berlin evening air was cool, the mulled wine warm and festive spirits high.
-Then, suddenly, chaos: A truck ploughed into the Christmas market, making no obvious attempt to stop, and smashing revelers in its path.
+BERLIN, Dec 20 (Reuters) - The Berlin evening air was cool, the mulled wine warm and festive spirits high.
+Then, suddenly, chaos: A truck ploughed into the Christmas market, making no obvious attempt to stop, and smashing revellers in its path.

 "It happened so fast there was nothing we could do to stop it," said Mike Fox, a tourist from Birmingham, England, who had just enjoyed a mug of mulled wine with his girlfriend at the market in the heart of former West Berlin.